-The SENDCO's name is Mrs N Morris, who has Qualified Teacher Status and SEND Co-ordination National Award and is line managed by the Director of Inclusion and Welfare, Ms S Abbs.
-A Deputy SENCO and a team of teaching assistants support the management of SEN/D. The SENDCO has responsibility for coordinating SEND provision across the College, for managing the Student Support Centre and the performance of the Teaching Assistant team.
+The SENDCO's name is Mrs N Morris, who has Qualified Teacher Status and SEND Co-ordination National Award and is line managed by the Principal, Mr J Russell.
+A Deputy SENDCO and a team of Teaching Assistants support the management of SEN/D. The SENDCO has responsibility for coordinating SEND provision across the College, for managing the Student Support Centre and the performance of the Teaching Assistant team.
 The SENDCO is also closely involved in the alternative education provision used by the College.

-In accordance with the SEND Code of Practice 2015, the SENCO, with the SEND team, is responsible for:
+In accordance with the SEND Code of Practice 2015, the SENDCO, with the SEND team, is responsible for:

-- Implementing and reviewing procedures for identifying assessing and monitoring the progress of children with SEND - Maintaining the SEND register and other relevant documentation including Education Health Care Plans - Co-ordinating provision for children with SEND - Drafting and ensuring the implementation of Student Information Sheets (SIS), for pupils identified as having SEND - Liaising with and advising teachers as to how best to support pupils with SEND - Deploying additional support personnel
+- implementing and reviewing procedures for identifying assessing and monitoring the progress of children with SEND; - maintaining the SEND register and other relevant documentation including Education Health Care Plans and Provision Map documentation; - coordinating provision for children with SEND; - drafting and ensuring the implementation of Student Information Sheets (SIS), for pupils identified as having SEND; - liaising with and advising teachers as to how best to support pupils with SEND; - deploying additional support personnel;

-- Liaising with parents of children with SEND in conjunction with Heads of House, subject teachers, tutors and other SEN staff - Contributing to the in-service training of staff - Liaising with external agencies including the LA's support and educational psychology services, health, social services and Locality services - Ensuring that applications are made to the LA for an EHCP when the necessary provision cannot be reasonably provided from the resources available in school - Ensuring that the necessary exam concessions are applied for in respect of public examinations at the appropriate times
+- liaising with parents of children with SEND in conjunction with Heads of House/Year Leads, subject teachers, tutors and other SEND staff; - contributing to the in-service training of staff; - liaising with external agencies including the LA's support and educational psychology services, health, social services and Locality services; - ensuring that applications are made to the LA for an EHCP when the necessary provision cannot be reasonably provided from the resources available in school; - ensuring that the necessary exam concessions are applied for in respect of public examinations at the appropriate times.

 The SENDCO is responsible for reporting to the Principal and the Governor with responsibility for SEND on the management of SEND policy.
-The name of the governor with responsibility for SEND is Dr N Morant.
+The name of the governor with responsibility for SEND is Mrs R Kerr.

-5.4.1.
+5.3.2.
 Responsibilities of Teaching Staff